Real-time data visualization: Examples and best practices

 Without this, your real-time visualization risks showing incomplete or misleading insights.

 Not all real-time data needs to be stored permanently.
 Define what should be kept for historical analysis and what can be discarded after use.
+Balancing real-time and historical data in dashboards provides instant insights for more informed decision making.
 This balances performance and cost, while keeping your data visualization dashboards responsive.

 By following a structured approach to how to collect real-time data, your organization lays a strong foundation for fast, accurate, and insightful dashboards.
 Data that flows cleanly and reliably is what makes real-time visualization not just possible, but powerful.